Stuffed Chicken Thighs with Spinach and Cream Cheese

 While I love the cream cheese and spinach filling for these stuffed chicken thighs, it may not be perfect for your taste.
 I do really like using at least some cream cheese because it helps hold the stuffing together.
 But you can reduce it and add some mozzarella or Parmesan cheese.

-You can use chopped sun-dried tomatoes or sautéed mushrooms in your filling.
-You could add jalapeño and chopped cooked bacon to the cream cheese for a jalapeño popper flavor.
+You can use chopped sun-dried tomatoes or sautรฉed mushrooms in your filling.
+You could add jalapeรฑo and chopped cooked bacon to the cream cheese for a jalapeรฑo popper flavor.
 Get creative!

 How Do You Cook Chicken Thighs In The Oven?

-Alternatively, you can cook chicken thighs in air fryer by placing the chicken thighs in the air fryer basket and cooking for 15-20 minutes at 350°F. Cook a few minutes longer if needed.
-Check the internal temperature with a thermometer to be sure.
+Alternatively, you can cook the stuffed chicken thighs in the air fryer for 20 minutes at 350ยฐF.
+Check the internal temperature with a thermometer to be sure and then cook for a few minutes longer if needed.

 How Can You Tell Chicken Is Done Without A Thermometer?